"

 Source: Engineering Mechanics, Jacob Moore et al., http://mechanicsmap.psu.edu/websites/3_equilibrium_rigid_body/3-1_moment_scalar/moment_scalar.html

-If the position vector and force aren’t at exactly 90 degrees, the equation T = |r| |F| sin Θ can be helpful and still produce a scalar number for moment or torque.
-This is good if we had really simple systems, such as opening a door or spinning a top.
-What happens when you have a rotating door and a few people are trying to go through it?
+If the position vector and force aren’t exactly 90 degrees, the equation T = |r| |F| sin Θ can be helpful and still produce a scalar number for moment or torque.
+This would be good if we had simple systems, such as opening a door or spinning a top.
+What happens when you have a rotating door and a few people try to go through it?
 Or a force that isn’t exactly along two axes?
-To solve that, we’ll use vectors as shown in the next section.
+We’ll use vectors as shown in the next section to solve that.

 1.6.3 Vector Method in 3 Dimensions